 Tempo logotype

-Tempo grounds portfolio decisions in Jira execution reality – Asana is a cross-functional work coordination platform that sits alongside Jira.
+Tempo grounds portfolio decisions in Jira execution data.
+Asana is a cross-functional coordination platform built for teams outside Jira.

 Key Takeaways